 Amazon have a wide range of Christmas Crackers but they do tend to be a little more expensive compared to those at Target.

 My all time favourite Christmas song is ‘Band Aid’…no it’s not about something you stick over a cut!
 It was first released as a charity single back in 1984 to raise money for the famine in Africa.
 The recording consists of a mash up of loads of the biggest British and Irish artists.
 It then got remade on its 20th anniversary back in 2004 and then again on its 30th in 2014.

 I usually pull up one of the British Christmas CD playlists on YouTube and will listen to that.
 It seems that Christmas songs in America tend to be the really old, slow, boring Christmas songs, despite the fact that Mariah Carey sings one of the more ‘upbeat’ ones?
 The fun ones don’t seem to get played much here!

 These are some of my favourite British Christmas traditions!
-This year I’m hoping to get to one of the European Christmas Markets here in the Midwest!
+You can also find European Christmas Markets here in the Midwest!
 What are some of your favourite traditions in your home country?
 Check out some of these Spanish Christmas traditions that I found when I visited Barcelona!

-*Disclosure: Please note Some of the links in this post are affiliate links, which means I will receive a small commission if you make a purchase after clicking.
-It comes at no extra cost to you but it helps me with the running of this site!
+*Disclosure: Please note Some of the links in this post are Amazon affiliate links, which means I will receive a small commission if you make a purchase after clicking.
+It comes at no extra cost to you!
 As always, opinions are my own.